oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 {
   "table": "liquidationRFQ",
   "data": [ {
-              "marketCode": "BTC-oUSD-SWAP-LIN"
+              "marketCode": "BTC-USD-SWAP-LIN"
               "timestamp": "1613774607889"
           } ]
 }
 ```

-**Channel Update Frequency**: real-time, whenever there is planned position or collateral liquidation.
+**Channel Update Frequency**: real-time, whenever there is an upcoming liquidation.

 The liquidation RFQ (request for quotes) channel publishes a message 500ms before a liquidation event is due to occur.
 A liquidation event can be classed as one of the following:-